Raphael (Teenage Mutant Ninja Turtles): 2007 film

-In TMNT, Raphael serves as the main protagonist in the film, voiced by Nolan North.
-In Leonardo's absence, he has spent his nights as an armored vigilante known as The Nightwatcher.
-His time as the Nightwatcher is one of the few during which Raphael uses a different ninjutsu weapon, the manriki: weighted chains that can be concealed in the hands and used from considerable distances.
-Unlike his sai, the manriki are typically not lethal weapons, though they could crush a skull if used with enough force.
+In TMNT, Raphael (voiced by Nolan North) is the only member of the Turtles who has continued to fight evil and crime on the streets in the absence of their leader, Leonardo; he has spent his nights as an armored vigilante known as The Nightwatcher.
+His time as the Nightwatcher is one of the few instances in which Raphael does not use his trademark sai; instead, he uses a manriki: weighted chains that can be concealed in the hands and used from considerable distances.
+Unlike his sai, the manikin are typically non-lethal weapons (though they could prove fatal if used with enough force).